 Forecasting reporting: demand forecasting uses velocity data to project future sales and help you make smart decisions.
 Once you have an idea of how many of which products you sell, you have a better idea how many units to replenish.

 Velocity and Forecasting reports are like an inventory cheat code.
 Trends tell you the right amount of product to order and when, so you don’t end up with stagnant products on the shelf or running out of products your customers will want.
-These are easy to set up and filter by store in ShippingEasy’s Inventory Management solution.

 See These Tips in Practice